sortfish/mux-rmi/index.md

 ## Easy-RMI vs Dirmi

-In reality Easy-RMI was not created as a replacement for RMI, but as a simpler alternative to another RMI replacement: [Dirmi](https://github.com/cojen/Dirmi).
+In reality Easy-RMI was not created as a replacement for Java RMI, but as a simpler alternative to another Java RMI replacement: [Dirmi](https://github.com/cojen/Dirmi).

 Dirmi is a great, full-featured bidirectional RMI library which does everything you could possibly want from an Java RMI replacement.
 I've used it myself for big client-server applications with 1000s of concurrent users distributed across the globe.